maxcurrent420/BeastBreeder/ROADMAP.md

 Progress has been made on the base HTML page, minimal styling, instantiating core game objects, starting logic, monster data and methods, and the home page and monster list.

+## Other considerations
+Hosting our game on IPFS (InterPlanetary File System) can offer several benefits, such as decentralization, resistance to censorship, and potentially improved uptime.
+However, there are considerations and trade-offs that we should be aware of:

+### Performance
+- **Loading Times**: IPFS can have variable loading times because content is served by peers.
+Ensuring enough peers have the content can improve load times.
+- **Content Availability**: Content on IPFS is available as long as it is pinned by at least one peer.
+You may need to use a pinning service to ensure availability.

+### Maintenance
+- **Content Updating**: Updating content on IPFS is not as straightforward as on traditional servers.
+Each update generates a new hash, and you'll need to update links that point to your content.
+- **Domain Linking**: Unstoppable domains will be used to host our domain.

+### User Experience
+- **Browser Support**: Not all browsers natively support IPFS.
+Users may need to install browser extensions or use specific browsers.
+- **Wallet Integration**: Since your game uses Polygon wallets for login and transactions, ensure that wallet interactions work seamlessly with IPFS-hosted content.

+### Security
+- **Smart Contract Interaction**: If your game interacts with smart contracts, test thoroughly to ensure that IPFS hosting does not introduce any security vulnerabilities.
+- **Data Integrity**: IPFS provides content addressing, which ensures that the content is tamper-proof.
+However, you should still implement best practices for securing user data.

+### Costs
+- **Pinning Services**: While IPFS is a peer-to-peer network, relying on free nodes provided by others can be unreliable.
+You might need to use a paid pinning service to ensure your content remains available.

+### Scalability
+- **Handling Load**: Consider how IPFS will handle increased traffic.
+While IPFS can distribute load across nodes, popular content can still face bottlenecks.

+### Development Workflow
+- **Continuous Integration/Deployment**: Your current CI/CD pipelines may need to be adapted for IPFS deployment, which can affect your development workflow.

+### Legal and Ethical Considerations
+- **Content Removal**: On traditional servers, you can easily remove content.
+On IPFS, once content is distributed and pinned by others, it cannot be easily removed.

+### Community Support and Documentation
+- **Support Channels**: Ensure you have access to good support channels for IPFS, as you may encounter unique challenges that require community assistance.

+### Backup and Redundancy
+- **Data Backup**: Regularly back up your data.
+While IPFS is distributed, having your own backup is crucial.

+### Monitoring and Analytics
+- **Traffic Analytics**: Implementing analytics for an IPFS-hosted site can be more challenging but is necessary to understand user behavior.

 ## Planned Features

 ### Hosting on IPFS